wavemaker/docs/learn/react-native/mobile-build-manual.md

 ## iOS

-While using the manual build process for the iOS platform, an IPA file is generated.
+While using the build process for the iOS platform, an IPA file is generated.

 ### Build Commands to Generate IPA File